blablacar/istio-redirector/README.md

 ### Server side
 - [ ] Add Kubernetes files to be able to deploy the application in a cluster

-### Front side
-- [ ] Show the csv syntaxe needed in input for the 2 kinds of redirections

 ### The UI for SEO Managers

 ![Homepage](https://github.com/etifontaine/istio-redirector/blob/main/.github/images/homepage.png?raw=true)